madelinezL/Data-Science-General-Notes/Generative AI/Generative AI Fluency.md

 ### Prompt Engineering
 * Definition: the porcess of designing and refining natural language text prompts - or inputs (e.g. questions) - for use with GenAI models by selecting input formats and relevant data, and fine-tuning language and structure to produce desired outputs (i.e. its responses)
-* Strategies and approaches for prompting models
-* Applications and use cases
+* Terms
   * Temperature: Temperature is a parameter in text generation models that controls the randomness of the output, with lower values producing more focused responses and higher values leading to more diverse, creative outputs.
+  * Zero-Shot
+    * a setting where zero-labeled data is used in model training or inference
+    * refers to teaching a model to do something it has not been explicityly trained to do
+  * Few-Shot
+    * a setting where the system is given only a very small number of supervised examples
+  * Text classification: topic labeling, sentiment analysis, named entity recognition, and natural language inference
+  * Text generation: translation, text summarization, and open-domain question answering